al-moreno/MongoDB/Unit 4/Script.md

 On the other hand, the findOne() method is particularly useful when you need to retrieve a single document from a collection that matches a specific filter.
 It returns the first document that satisfies the query criteria, making it efficient for quickly accessing a specific record.

-By leveraging the find() and findOne() methods, along with query operators, MongoDB enables flexible and precise data retrieval, empowering developers to efficiently work with collections and obtain the desired results.
+By leveraging the find() and findOne() methods, along with query operators, MongoDB enables flexible and precise data retrieval, empowering us developers to efficiently work with collections and obtain the desired results.